 Structural constraints

-The 2017 amendments to the Law on NGOs introduced the so-called combined system of financing NGO programs and projects, which implies centralizing planning and decentralizing the distribution of funds for NGO projects and programs.
-Line ministries independently conduct public competitions for the distribution of funds, while the government is meant to play a key role in selecting high-priority areas for financing, as well as in monitoring the results of financing.
+The 2017 amendments to the Law on NGOs introduced a so-called combined financing system for NGO programs and projects, which entails centralizing planning and decentralizing fund distribution.
+Line ministries conduct public competitions to distribute funds, while the government is intended to play a key role in selecting high-priority areas for financing and monitoring financing results.
 However, the distribution of funds and the impact of the supported projects have not been properly scrutinized.
-Additionally, apart from the delays in announcing and carrying out competitions for the distribution of funds to NGOs, the current system lacks a long-term approach to the development of the NGO sector.
-According to the report prepared for the competent ministry in March 2022, this creates additional strain on the capacities of ministries to disburse the funds, as they must implement one year’s public competitions while also planning for the upcoming year.
+In addition, beyond delays in announcing and conducting competitions to distribute funds to NGOs, the current system lacks a long-term approach to developing the NGO sector.

-The participation of CSOs in policy and decision-making is facilitated through various mechanisms, including participation in public debates, working groups and other bodies.
-However, this participation tends to lack substance.
-Additionally, the recent surge in legislative initiatives has further marginalized the involvement of civil society in policymaking, as there is a lack of details regarding the procedures for public debate and working groups at the parliamentary level.
+CSOs’ participation in policymaking and decision-making is facilitated through mechanisms such as public debates, working groups and other bodies.
+However, this participation often lacks substance.
+Additionally, the recent surge in legislative initiatives has further marginalized civil society’s involvement in policymaking because procedures for public debates and working groups at the parliamentary level lack detail.

 Civil society traditions